 Pedaling on Stolen Ground: The Cheshiahud Loop Trail

-Nov.
-27 is Native American Heritage Day, an opportunity to explore the history of Seattle’s Duwamish Tribe, commemorate its last Lake Union chief, and create your own land acknowledgement.
+Oct.
+11 is Indigenous Peoples' Day, a holiday that offers us the opportunity to explore the history of Seattle’s Duwamish Tribe, commemorate its last Lake Union chief, and create your own land acknowledgement.

 Photo: University of Washington Libraries Special Collections Division

-Editor’s note: We use multiple spellings of Chief Chesheeahud’s name to reflect the numerous variations in the historical record.
+Editor’s note: This is a re-edited version of a story that first ran in November 2020.
+We use multiple spellings of Chief Chesheeahud’s name to reflect the numerous variations in the historical record.

 I pedal from my home on the shore of Lake Union in Seattle and begin my search for the story of Cheshiahud, “the last of the Lake Union Indians,” a Duwamish chief who fished and farmed these lands and waters more than a century ago.

-Land acknowledgements are an increasingly important way for organizations to prevent “the erasure of Indigenous histories,” says the Duwamish Tribe’s land acknowledgement page.
-Supporters of land acknowledgements encourage individuals to learn the history of their region’s Indigenous peoples, and to create their own acknowledgements.
+Land acknowledgements are an important way for organizations to prevent “the erasure of Indigenous histories,” says the Duwamish Tribe’s land acknowledgement page.
+Cascade encourages its members to learn the history of their region’s Indigenous peoples, and to create their own acknowledgements.

-The first stop on my ride is only a few hundred yards from my house on Portage Bay in the Montlake neighborhood, where a metal plaque adorns a concrete wall at the bottom of Shelby Street near water’s edge.
+The first stop on my ride is only a few hundred yards from my house in Seattle's Montlake neighborhood, where a metal plaque adorns a concrete wall at the bottom of Shelby Street near water’s edge.

 “A Native American canoe carver named John ‘Indian John’ Shiahud and his wife, Madiline, lived near this site during the late 1800s,” reads the plaque, which depicts one of the many anglicized spellings of his and his wife’s names.

-“Chesheeahud was a renowned Duwamish chief and travel guide to Lake Union, Lake Washington, and Lake Sammamish in the days before roads were built in the City of Seattle,” says the Duwamish Tribe’s website, which notes that he lived in a cabin and farmed a potato patch at the end of Shelby Street into the early 1900s.
+“Chesheeahud was a renowned Duwamish chief and travel guide to Lake Union, Lake Washington, and Lake Sammamish in the days before roads were built in the City of Seattle,” says the Duwamish Tribe.
+He lived in a cabin and farmed a potato patch at the end of Shelby Street into the early 1900s.

-Standing on this site today, it is difficult to imagine the horror and change Chesheeahud saw in his lifetime as white settlers moved in, beginning with the arrival of the Denny party, which claimed Lake Union in 1853, beginning the theft of these unceded lands.
+Standing on this site today, it is difficult to imagine the horror and change Chesheeahud saw in his lifetime as white settlers moved in, beginning with the arrival of the Denny party, which claimed Lake Union in 1853.

-Historic photo showing approximate location of Chesheeahud's home.
+Historic photo with circle showing approximate location of Chesheeahud's home.
 University of Washington Libraries Special Collections Division.

 Chesheeahud was also called “Lake Union John,” and according to his Wikipedia entry, “his family were among the few of the Duwamish people who did not move from Seattle to the Port Madison Reservation or other reservations.”

-The next stop on my bike tour is a small waterfront park on Portage Bay in Montlake, where a sign describing a habitat restoration project includes a poem honoring the Duwamish chief and his wife:
+The next stop on my bike tour is a waterfront park on Portage Bay, where a sign describing a habitat restoration project includes a poem honoring the Duwamish chief and his wife:

 What we forget